TECHNOLOGY CASE STUDY

 The plan was to have each N2 router model the Metasys N2 controllers and points and virtual BACnet devices.
 This allowed complete flexibility in choosing the appropriate head-end systems to provide accurate control and monitoring of the Johnson system.

 Since component parts of the legacy system were maintained, the retrofit project cost a fraction of a full rip and replace operation.
-The S4 Group solution has prolonged the useful life of the legacy N2 field equipment and OTI has built on this success throughout its ongoing integration and service relationship with General Growth Properties.
+The S4 Group solution prolonged the useful life of the legacy N2 field equipment and OTI has built on this success throughout its ongoing integration and service relationship with General Growth Properties.
+Implementing this solution allowed OTI to use what was available in the building at the time, and set the stage for a more comprehensive upgrade when budget and project plans allowed.
+Since the S4 Open: BACnet-N2 solution was integrated in The Shoppes at Buckland Hills Mall, the N2 routers have been decommissioned to make way for a full BACnet upgrade, which is the outcome everyone was working toward.